StackVista/stackstate-docs/k8s-quick-start-guide.md

 To set up a StackState Self-hosted integration you need to have:

-* An up-and-running Self-hosted Cluster on AWS.
+* An up-and-running Self-hosted Cluster.
 * A recent version of Helm 3.
 * A user with the permission to `create privileged pods`, `ClusterRoles` and `ClusterRoleBindings`:
     * ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.